ahmedheshammec/Noto/Nexus/Tailwind CSS/Beginner Guide/Beginner Guide to Tailwind CSS (freeCodeCamp).md

 ### Design System in Tailwind

-❖ Unfortunately with Tailwind CDN You Can't Use Something Like the `@Apply` Directive to Define a Class with Tailwind Code and Then Re-Use It to Apply the Code You Wrote for that Component
+❖ Unfortunately with Tailwind CDN You Can't Use Something Like the `@Apply` Directive to Define a Class with Tailwind Code and Then Re-Use It to Apply the Code You Wrote for that Components

 ### Useful Links